 Interfund transfers - Transfers in and out represent budgeted transfers which are not always physically made but need to be recorded to keep track of the individual fund balances and the transfers of income earned from one individual fund to another in accordance with the requirements of the individual funds.
 There were no transfers made by the Town during the current fiscal year which were significant which have been deemed not to have occurred on a routine basis and which are inconsistent with the activities of the fund (s) making the transfer (s).
 The following information represents interfund transfers by individual major fund and non-major funds in the aggregate.
 The general fund transfers relate to amounts included in the annual budget.
-The transfer between the town capital projects fund 3521 and the town capital reserve fund 2960 relates to an amount approved at a special town meeting which is made up of remaining unspent bond proceeds from prior fiscal year issuances.
+The transfer between school capital projects fund 3482 relates to funds transferred between two individual projects within the fund in accordance with the provisions of the original bonding document.